OF COURSE Kate Beckinsale Drew A Penis On Her Daughter's Homework

-Kate Beckinsale is either the world's coolest mom, or a freaking nightmare.
+Kate Beckinsale is either the world's coolest mum, or a freaking nightmare.
 Lily Sheen, feel free to weigh in.

 In addition to pranking people with fake chocolate poop and sending her daughter naked photos of father Michael Sheen, the English actress apparently likes to doodle penises.
 Unfortunately, she once did this on poor Lily's homework, while she was in the sixth grade, a.k.a. peak humiliation age.
 This of course prompted Lily's teacher to scold the child for "not being appropriate."